das-buh/darn-j/README.md

     - `type?`, nil-able `type`, can be either `type` or `nil`
     - `type*`, reference to `type` (values, except for lists, are pass-by-value)
 - No implicit type casts (save interpreter-internal casts)

+(there may be bugs, i havent completely thoroughly tested it yet)

 Code samples: